arzwa/wgd/doc/source/methods.rst

 Inferring duplicates
 --------------------

 First, we need to infer the duplicate genes in the genome.
-To this, end commonly employed homolog clustering approaches are used in ``wgd mcl``.
+To this end, commonly employed homolog clustering approaches are used in ``wgd mcl``.
 Since we are however not interested in multi-species gene families, these homolog clustering methods are used only within a particular